SteveMac555/SpaceBot/README.md

 * Sockets.
 With a full control panel populated by data from the Twitch Bot.
 * Twitch API + OAuth Token Generation - For connecting to the v5 API and subscribing to events/webhooks.
 * Database support, either MySQL or a Flat-File JSON based datastore.
+* Dynamic commands and URL fetch options without the need for writing code.